fabiomux/kde-servicemenus/copy_to_klipper/README.md

 ## Requirements

 - KDE 4 or superior
+- qtchooser (only for KDE Plasma 6 users)
 - Klipper
 - qdbus
 - md5sum, sha256sum, sha512sum (only for checksum-related actions)

+## KDE Plasma 6 support

+To make it work under KDE Plasma 6 complete the following steps:
+1. Install the `qtchooser` package
+2. Be sure to have `qmake6` installed
+3. Run in Konsole:
+       qtchooser -install qt6 $(which qmake6)
+4. In the .bashrc append the line: export QT_SELECT=qt6
+5. Logout and login.

 ## Install